-He was sued and brought to court, where he argued and won his case.
+He was sued and brought to court, .
 The Italian constitution, the judges concluded, has precedence over regular legislation.
 The teachers - and the mayor - were reinstated in their place.

 It was neither Grillo's fans nor Salvini's far-right thugs who won the vote in Naples.
 It was active citizenship.
 During the months of electoral campaign, self-organised citizens fitted vans with loud speakers and crossed the tortuous streets of the city centre, while marches and flash mobs filled its squares at night.

 This is true well beyond the Vesuvius.
 While all opposition parties are rushing to claim election victory, the truth is that the Italian referendum was driven predominantly by a renewed sense of participation and a new wave of political engagement well beyond existing party lines.

 The turnout was extraordinary for a referendum at nearly 70 percent, showing signs that Italians have recovered a penchant for politics.
 Only a few days before the referendum, 200,000 joined a feminist march in Rome against gender violence and the deliverymen of multinational food delivery company, Foodora, organised the first Italian strike in the gig economy, in which independent workers take on short-term engagements